SonuNM1/Array-String-Problems-Java/README.md

 - String < StringBuffer < StringBuilder (Performance)

 ### OOP (Object Oriented Programming)

+- Polymorphism Example: Think of a remote control that can work with different devices like a TV, a DVD player, and a music system.
+Even though the remote control looks the same and you press the same buttons, it does different things depending on what device it's controlling.

+- Can we overload Constructors ?

+- Composition (has-a) Vs. Inheritance (is-a)

+- Types of inheritance (Single, Multilevel, Hierarchical, Multiple inheritance through interface)

 - Why abstract class cannot be instantiated ?

-- abstract Vs. implements keyword
+- extend Vs. implements keyword

+- abstract class Vs. interfaces: Since, Java 8, interfaces can have default methods with a body.

+- super keyword

+- Can you prevent a class from being inherited?
+How?

+- Inheritance (is-a) Vs. Composition (has-a)

+- Dynamic method dispatch

 ### Miscellaneous